wp-plugins/sidebar-photoblog/readme.txt

 -You can customize padding, borders,etc using CSS (Don't forget to disable style related options in widget settings first).
 -If your theme can't show large photos properly change 'Max Width' in Settings->Media.
 You can also change thumbnail size and size of preview pop-up image('Medium size') over there.

+=Would you like to show your photos post in main page= Open sidebar-photoblog.php with a text-editor(like notepad) search for "exclude_from_home" and change it to false

 == Installation ==